KevinRGeurts/HandsDecksCards/README.md

 ## Demonsration
 A demonstration of Card, Deck, and Hand functionality, based on the usage examples above, is provided in the main.py file in the src\HandsDecksCards directory.
-To run this demonstration, type ```python main.py``` in a terminal window.
+To run this demonstration, type ```python -m HandsDecksCards.main``` in a terminal window.

 ## Unittests